-5.6 Electrical Brake circuit
+5.6 Electrical brake circuit

-During electrical braking with the aid of the motor, energy is fed back to the servo amplifier.
-This energy is converted into heat in the brake resistor.
+During braking with the aid of the motor, energy is fed back to the servo amplifier.
+This energy is converted into heat in the brake resistor ( $\Rightarrow$ p.
+112).
+The brake resistor is switched into circuit by the brake circuit.
 The brake circuit (thresholds) are adjusted to the supply voltage with the help of the setup software.

 Our customer service can help you with the calculation of the brake power which is required.
 A simple method is described in the "Product Wiki" which is accessible at www.wiki-kollmorgen.eu.
-A description of the interface can be found on page 48.
+A description of the interface can be found on page 45.